MosleyJD65109/Mission-to-Mars/README.md

 #### Mars Hemispheres

-* Visit the USGS Astrogeology site to obtain high resolution images for each of Mar's hemispheres
+* Visit NASA's website to obtain high resolution images for each of Mar's hemispheres
 * Save both the image URL string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
     * Use a Python dictionary to store the data using the keys `img_url` and `title`
 * Append the dictionary with the image URL string and the hemisphere title to a list